 The programs offered are self-paced study.
 Students will receive their material and they have one year from the date of enrollment to take their test.
 We want all of our students to succeed, so we do offer review material at the request of the student.

 Congratulations!
-When you are done studying and are ready to test, the first step will be finding a proctor.
+When you are done studying and are ready to take the exam, the first step will be finding a proctor.
 We offer webcam proctoring for $50, but you may also find proctoring services at your local library or community college.
-You will need the information of your proctor to request your exam, and once they are approved, we will send them the test.
-You may then schedule a time to test with your proctor.
+You will need the proctor’s information in order to request your exam, and once they are approved, we will send them the exam.
+You may then schedule a time to take the exam with your proctor.

-The test consists of 100 multiple-choice questions, and you have two hours to complete it.
-You will need a 70% or higher on your test to become certified.
+The exam consists of 100 multiple-choice questions, and you have two hours to complete it.
+You will need a 70% or higher on your exam to become certified.

-We’re sorry to hear that, but we want students to succeed, so you are able to test again.
-The cost of re-taking the test is $150.
-We recommend that students review all the material before testing again because you must achieve a 70% or higher to be certified.
+We’re sorry to hear that, but we want students to succeed, so you are able to take the exam again.
+The cost of re-taking the exam is $150.
+We recommend that students review all the material before taking the exam again because you must achieve a 70% or higher to be certified.

-Once you have completed 16 CEUs, you must submit your application for renewal on our website.
+Once you have completed 16 CEUs, you’ll submit your application for renewal.
 You will need to have your certificate number and CEU information handy to do this.